 Auditory brainstem response (ABR) testing

 Auditory brainstem response testing focuses on an infant's ability to hear soft sounds through miniature earphones.
 The test records electrical activity of the auditory nerve and auditory brainstem by recording the responses to a series of clicks or tones presented to each ear.
-Auditory brainstem response testing can also be used for the identification of balance and neurological issues.

 Conditioned play audiometry

-A conditioned play assessment is appropriate for children between the ages of two and 5 years.
+A conditioned play assessment is appropriate for children between the ages of two and five years.
 The test assesses hearing by using conditioned responses to sound.
 The child is conditioned to perform a play activity whenever they hear a sound.

 Otoacoustic emissions testing (OAEs)